You may be wondering, “how would you find water if you get stuck in the desert?”

-Wondering how would you find water in case you get stuck in the desert?
-We can still go without having food, but water is a necessity as you need it for survival, and hence, no matter where you are, you will need water for your survival.
+Of course, we can still go without having food, but water is a necessity as you need it for survival, and hence, no matter where you are, you will need water to save your life.

 Table of Contents